ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

 ## Summary

-`hand_tracking` is a plugin which detects hands in an image.
-The plugin integrates the Mediapipe hand landmark detection[1] algorithm into the ILLIXR framework.
+`hand_tracking` and `hand_tracking_gpu` are plugins which detects hands in an image.
+The plugins integrate the Mediapipe hand landmark detection[1] algorithm into the ILLIXR framework.
+The only difference between `hand_tracking` and `hand_tracking_gpu` are where the data are processed: CPU vs GPU.
+Their operation and interface are identical.

 ## Switchboard connection